spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
-`ACCOUNT`: The name of the master to operate on.
+`ACCOUNT`: The name of the account to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `add`: Add a Google Cloud Build account
+ * `add`: Add a Google Cloud Build account.
  * `delete`: Delete a Google Cloud Build account.
- * `edit`: Add a Google Cloud Build account
+ * `edit`: Edit a Google Cloud Build account.
  * `list`: List the Google Cloud Build accounts.

 ---
 ## hal config ci gcb account add

-Add a Google Cloud Build account
+Add a Google Cloud Build account.

 #### Usage
 ```